nerves-project/nerves/docs/User Interfaces.md

 ## Phoenix Web Interfaces

-Phoenix makes an excellent companion to Nerves applications by offering an easy to use, powerful framework to create user interfaces in parallel with Nerves device code.
+Phoenix makes an excellent companion to Nerves applications by offering an easy-to-use, powerful framework to create user interfaces in parallel with Nerves device code.
 The easiest way to handle this is to layout your application as an Umbrella.
 Lets get started...

-First generate a new umbrella app.
-Called nervy in this case
+First, generate a new umbrella app, called `nervy` in this case:

 ```
 $ mix new nervy --umbrella
 ```

-Next lets create our sub applications for nerves and for phoenix
+Next, create your sub-applications for Nerves and for Phoenix:

 ```
 $ cd nervy/apps